-- 4.34 Affordable housing is defined in the National Planning Policy Framework.
-Affordable housing is housing for sale or rent, for those whose needs are not met by the market (including housing that provides a subsidised route to home ownership and/or is for essential local workers).
-Affordable housing can include affordable housing for rent, starter homes, discounted market sales housing and other affordable routes to home ownership. - 4.35 On large private-sector developments, 40% of dwellings should be affordable.
-The Bosworth Manor development provided 16, two and three bedroom units for affordable rent on site.
-The development of the sites east of Roseway and off Wykin Lane will provide 40% affordable housing, with a tenure mix of 75% affordable rented and 25% intermediate housing.
-The allocated housing site will also be expected to contribute fully to affordable housing provision. - 4.36 Consequently, a healthy supply of affordable housing in the village is expected.
-However, if there was to be a proven local need for additional affordable homes in the future, the national and local planning policies make provision to allow planning permission to be granted for affordable housing on 'Rural Exception Sites', i.e. sites that would not normally be released for private market housing.
+- 4.38 On large private-sector developments (10 or more dwellings or the site area is 0.5 hectares of more), 40% of dwellings should be affordable.
+Of the 190 dwellings planned at Roseway, Wykin Lane and Stoke Fields farm, 76 will be affordable.
+The allocated housing site will also be expected to contribute fully to affordable housing provision. - 4.39 Consequently, a healthy supply of affordable housing in the village is expected and far exceeds the number of households with a local connection on the Housing Register.
+In the unlikely event that there was to be a proven local need for additional affordable homes in the future, the national and local planning policies make provision to allow planning permission to be granted for affordable housing on 'Rural Exception Sites', i.e. sites that would not normally be released for private market housing.
 New affordable housing on these sites will be allocated initially to people with a local connection, including those living, working or with close family ties in Stoke Golding Parish.

-Policy SG5: Affordable Housing
+Policy SG6: Affordable Housing

 For developments of 10 or more homes, or if the site has an area of 0.5 hectares or more, the minimum affordable housing provision is 40%.
-This may be negotiated on a site by site basis taking into account identified local need, existing provision, characteristics of the site and viability.
+25% of all affordable homes on qualifying sites will be sought as First Homes in line with national guidance.
+The remaining 75% shall be 56% affordable homes for rent and 19% affordable home ownership.